-Pacific Play Tents Seaside Beach Cabana , $41, Walmart
+Pacific Play Tents Seaside Beach Cabana , $43, Jet.com

 Did somebody say baby beach party?
-This tent’s got enough space for baby, toddler and more.
-The ocean-like designs on the outside are perfect for a day at the beach, and baby will keep cool with the tent’s two mesh sides and full windows for ventilation.
+This tent’s got enough space for a baby, toddler and more.
+The fun ocean-inspired graphics are perfect for a day at the beach, and the tent’s two mesh sides and full vent windows will keep baby cool.

 - Solid back keeps sun out for baby naps

 - Large enough for more than one child

 - No SPF protection listed

 - Does require assembly that could take time

 You’ll hear a lot of “where did you get that?” when you roll up to the sand with this family beach tent.
 Lightweight, portable and UV-resistant, it’s large and sturdy enough for the whole family to hide away from the sun, sand and wind.
 Can’t decide if you want the back of the tent to be a wall or a window?
 Both are doable!
 And did we mention there’s also a UV guard to block harmful UV rays?

 - Easy setup; usually takes less than five minutes

 - Comes with bags to weigh tent down with sand